-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, what if the nations of the world decided to forget the X-COM project and just have Robocop fight their alien wars for them?
 It might work!

 In 1994, a game was released called UFO: Enemy Unknown.
 You may have heard of it, or even now be mid-way through its inaccurately named remake.
-(Psst: They're Sectoids! ) It was followed by several sequels and spin-offs - Terror From The Deep, which was much the same only much harder and rather more blue, X-Com: Apocalypse, which wasn't half bad... even if it wasn't finished , and X-Com: Interceptor, having a valiant if ultimately unsuccessful attempt at a space-sim spinoff.
+(Psst: They're Sectoids!)
+It was followed by several sequels and spin-offs—Terror From The Deep, which was much the same only much harder and rather more blue, X-Com: Apocalypse, which wasn't half bad even if it wasn't finished, and X-Com: Interceptor, a valiant if ultimately unsuccessful attempt at a space-sim spinoff.

 And then there was... this.
-A game that even now, X-COM fans just usually agree not to talk about - a game that betrayed the series, its heritage and the fan base to such an extent that even saying the words "X-COM: Enforcer" can... can....
+A game that even now X-COM fans usually agree not to talk about.
+A game that betrayed the series, its heritage and the fan base to such an extent that even saying the words "X-COM: Enforcer" can... can....
 BLEURGH!
 Oh, damn.
 Those were new shoes.

 CLERK: All rise for the honourable Judge QWERTY and his sexy black cap.